StasF1/intakePipe/README.md

     - `strokeStart` - stroke of initial calculation (**only int type!**)
     - `strokeEnd` - stroke of finite calculation (**only int type!**)
     - `strokeDelta` - pitch for strokes (**only int type!**)

+# postProcessing

+## MATLAB

+- In _flowCoefDict.m_ change values for your calculation
+- If it is only one version of the pipe comment two others in _Main.py_
+- run _Main.py_ script